3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Introduction

-Our contributions can be summarized as follows: (i) we propose a novel framework to generate 3D cartoon face shapes given single GAN generated human face images, which does not require any 3D supervision; (ii) we propose to generate 3D cartoon shapes with controllable expressions, where we optimize the manipulated latent code offsets, such that we can modify the facial expressions and keep other semantic attributes unchanged; and (iii) we show promising results both qualitatively and quantitatively, in which our model can generate high-quality 3D cartoon face shapes, with controllable facial expressions, poses, and lighting conditions.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework to generate 3D cartoon face shapes given single GAN generated human face images, which does not require any 3D supervision. \item We propose to generate 3D cartoon shapes with controllable expressions, where we optimize the manipulated latent code offsets, such that we can modify the facial expressions and keep other semantic attributes unchanged. \item We show promising 3D cartoon generation results both qualitatively and quantitatively, in which our model can generate high-quality 3D cartoon face shapes, with controllable expressions, poses, and lighting conditions. \end{itemize}